chesio/bc-cache/README.md

 ## Setup

 You have to configure your Apache webserver to serve cached files.
-Most common way to do it is to add the lines below to the root `.htaccess` file (ie. the same file to which WordPress automatically writes pretty permalinks configuration).
+Most common way to do it is to add the lines below to the root `.htaccess` file.
+This is the same file to which WordPress automatically writes pretty permalinks configuration - you **must** put the lines below **before** the pretty permalinks configuration.

 Note: the configuration below assumes that you have WordPress installed in `wordpress` subdirectory - if it is not your case, simply drop the `/wordpress` part from the following rule: `RewriteRule .* - [E=BC_CACHE_ROOT:%{DOCUMENT_ROOT}/wordpress]`.
-In general, you may need to make some tweaks to the configuration below to fit your server environment.
+In general, you may need to make some tweaks to the example configuration below to fit your server environment.

 ```.apacheconf
 # BEGIN BC Cache